Module Catalogue 2026/27

 - familiar with American modernism as a complex set of texts, ideas and responses to modernity;

-- aware of different theoretical approaches to reading American modernism and modernity;
+- aware of different theoretical approaches to reading the American novel in the period;

 - able to show relevant knowledge of American literary history in this period, its predominant themes and